Bachelor of Science in Political Science – Minor Required Online

 Program Overview

-Combine your academic interests with the bachelor of political science online program
+Combine your academic interests with an online bachelor's degree in political science program

 Explore the complex dynamics between citizens and governments in the Bachelor of Science in Political Science – Minor Required online program.
 Benefit from coursework that is updated each semester to mirror trends in modern society as you study politics in a scientific manner.
 This affordable bachelor’s program empowers you to shape public policy as a powerful advocate for change.

 Develop the critical expertise to analyze major political theories and the ideological approaches they foster.
-The bachelor of political science online program advances your knowledge of our federal system and subnational entities, such as state, county and city governments, as you prepare for a variety of professional opportunities.
+The online bachelor’s degree of political science program advances your knowledge of our federal system and subnational entities, such as state, county and city governments, as you prepare for a variety of professional opportunities.
 Personalize your degree by choosing a minor and finish quickly with credit for prior learning.

-Graduates of this online political science program will:
+Graduates of this online political science degree program will:

 • Develop an understanding of the decision-making processes that guide, direct and determine a society’s behavior